-RESPONSE TO PARAGRAPH 23: To the extent the allegations in Paragraph 23 call for legal conclusions, EOG need not respond.
-To the extent the allegations in Paragraph 23 purport to describe the Sand Purchase Agreement, EOG states that it speaks for itself, should be read as a whole, and provides only as stated therein.
+RESPONSE TO PARAGRAPH 23: EOG states that the Sand Purchase Agreement speaks for itself, should be read as a whole, and provides only as stated therein.
 EOG denies all allegations not specifically admitted in this Paragraph.

 24. Hi-Crush has always honored its duties under the Sand Purchase Agreement by satisfying all of EOG's frac sand orders.
 Indeed, given its obligations under the Sand Purchase Agreement and its reliance on EOG's annual minimum volume commitment, Hi-Crush invested approximately \$50 million to construct a mining facility on the sand reserves (obtained through the Permian Basin Acquisition) that were used, in part, to satisfy EOG's orders.
 Hi-Crush remains ready, willing, and able to continue performance of its contractual obligations.
 In light of recent events, the same cannot be said of EOG.